by Rachel Wells

 You may not associate Valentine’s Day with science, but there are some super cute experiments that will help you get in the spirit and feel the love.
-No matter what day of the year it is, science experiments are always a blast, and they certainly create quite a reaction with children!
-Science with young children should be all about getting them investigating, making predictions, observing, and asking questions.
+Science experiments with kids should be all about investigating, making predictions, making observations, and asking questions.
+And when done right they can create quite a reaction with young children!

-All of these Valentines themed experiments can be set up in less than 5 minutes, and require ingredients that you probably have lying around the house.
-So if you’re interested in making colorful hearts and mixing love potions, try some of these super sweet experiments!
+All of these Valentines themed experiments can be set up in less than 5 minutes and require only simple household ingredients.
+So if you’re interested in making colorful hearts or mixing up a bubbling love potion, you’re going to want to try some of these super sweet experiments below:

 Place a heart cookie cutter on a white plate.
 Pour milk inside the cookie cutter.
 Be sure to use regular milk for this!
-We tried almond milk and half and half as well but neither of them had the same reaction.
+Other kinds will not produce the same reaction.
 Drop a few drops of food coloring in the milk.
-Dip a Q-tip in dish soap, and put the Q-tip in the center of the food coloring drops.
+Dip a Q-tip in dish soap and put the Q-tip in the center of the food-colored drops.
 Watch as the colors rush away from the dish soap to create a fun marbled effect.

 A valentine’s take on a classic science experiment.
 Fill a sink or bathtub with water.
 Use aluminum foil to build a boat structure.
 Try different designs to test them against each other.
 Once the boats have been created, place them in the water and which one can hold the most candy hearts before sinking.